Contact Us

 Career Transitions is the contractor for Montana Pathways – Temporary Assistance for Needy Families (TANF) for the Montana Department of Health and Human Services for Gallatin and Madison Counties.

-Purpose of the TANF program is to support families to be stable, able to work, and financially secure.
+The purpose of the TANF program is to support families to be stable, able to work, and financially secure.

 The Vision of the TANF program is that families will seek services and build a plan in partnership with their client advocate, achieve goals that meet or exceed the stability threshold on the Family Bridge Model, and will no longer be dependent on public assistance at the end of their journey